lixiang-lab/lixiang-lab.github.io/_pages/about.md

 I am a third-year direct Ph.D. student at the School of Electronic Science and Engineering, Nanjing University, advised by [Prof. Yun Li](https://www.yunligroup.org/) and [Prof. Qiong Chang](https://changqiong.github.io/).
 I received my Bachelor's degree from Nanchang University, China.

 My research focuses on GPU-based parallel computing, aiming to accelerate key algorithms in computer vision, graph analytics, and large-scale data processing.
-The goal is to develop performance-optimized solutions for high-end GPUs, as well as resource-efficient, low-latency systems tailored to embedded GPUs and constrained platforms.
+The goal is to develop performance-optimized solutions for high-end GPUs, as well as resource-efficient, low-latency systems for embedded and resource-constrained platforms.
 ﻿
 ﻿